markmandel/recommendation-neo4j/presentation/markdown.md

 ???

+- BATCH PROCESS!!!
 - We calculate the sums of average deviations (the amount by which a single measurement differs from a fixed value) from one dog to another
 - This is called the deviation
+- run every minute on my machine - but there are faster ways to do it.

 ---